 C. Higher Nutritional Content

 While whole wheat flour is naturally rich in nutrients and provides several health benefits, it is considered to have a high carbohydrate content.
-Also as a single-grain flour, it contains limited nutrients.
-Refined wheat flour contains even lesser dietary fibre, and reduced nutrition (unless fortified).
+Also, as a single-grain flour, it contains limited nutrients.
+Refined wheat flour contains even less dietary fibre and reduced nutrition (unless fortified).

 Multigrain vs Whole Wheat Atta: Which one deserves to be in your kitchen?